beneviolabs/ft-allowance-agent/0.0.1/milestone-1.md

 1. Alice: Yes dammit.
 1. Agent: In a few seconds, you will be asked to review and approve a transaction to close your trading account and move all Near to alice.near.
 1. User approves the wallet transaction and then returns to Peerfolio.
+1. Agent: Your trading account has been closed.
+Confirmation receipt @ <explorer link>
 1. Agent: Hello!
 I'm Peerfolio, your financial assistant for managing and growing your crypto portfolio.
 I can help you with account details, real-time market prices of tokens, setting and tracking your financial goals, and recommending token swaps to achieve those goals.
 How can I assist you today?